-• Two options for making aliases persist across sessions:

-1. insert the alias commands in the appropriate (hidden) .shellrc file,

-2. place a list of alias commands in a file (often .aliases) and source that file from the .shellrc file.
+- Two options for making aliases persist across sessions: - 1. insert the alias commands in the appropriate (hidden) .shellrc file, - 2. place a list of alias commands in a file (often .aliases) and source that file from the .shellrc file.

-• type (csh which) : print pathname of a command.
+• type (csh which) : indicate how name is interpreted as command.